 |💰 Best budget hotel:||Apartments and Rooms Bonkan Hvar|

-📌Where to Stay in Hvar: 10 Best Areas to Stay in Hvar
+10 Best Areas to Stay in Hvar for tourists

 1. Hvar Town, where to stay in Hvar for nightlife

-The Spanish Fortress (also known as Spanjola Fortress) is the Venetian fortress and major landmark in the town.
-It was built above the old city in the 16th century will a breathtaking view of the city and the surrounding Pakleni Islands.
+One of the major landmarks in the town is the Spanish Fortress (also known as Spanjola Fortress).
+This Venetian fortress was built above the old city in the 16th century, offering a breathtaking view of the city and the surrounding Pakleni Islands.

 There are many historic buildings lining the narrow cobbled streets with plenty of cafes, bars, and restaurants to choose from as well.
 When you head up to, St. Stephen’s Square, you will see the impressive 16th-century St. Stephen’s Cathedral with its renaissance bell tower.